AngularClass/acIfShow/README.md

-# acIfHide
+# AngularClass IfShow
-Angular 1.x directive that does ng-if then ng-hide afterwards
+Angular 1.x directive that does ng-if then ng-show afterwards